 MPIC has goodwill and SCAs not yet available for use, which are required to be tested for impairment at least annually.
-In addition, there is an ongoing discussion with MWSS on the provisions of Maynilad Water Services, Inc. (Maynilad)'s Concession Agreement identified for renegotiation and amendment, which is an impairment indicator and thus requires an assessment of the recoverability of MPIC's SCA related to Maynilad.
+In addition, there is the ongoing discussion with MWSS on the provisions of Maynilad Water Services, Inc. (Maynilad)'s Concession Agreement identified for renegotiation and amendment, which is an impairment indicator and thus requires an assessment of the recoverability of MPIC's SCA related to Maynilad.
 This matter is important to our audit because the impairment assessment of goodwill and SCAs not available for use involves significant management judgment and estimates.
 Moreover, the SCAs related to the toll roads and water concession agreements of MPIC are being amortized using the UOP method.
 The UOP amortization method involves significant management judgment and estimates, particularly in determining the total expected traffic volume and the total estimated volume of billable water over the remaining periods of the concession agreements.
-In addition, because of the COVID-19 pandemic, there is a heightened level of uncertainty on the future economic outlook and market forecast.
-Lastly, water and sewerage service revenue recognition is significant to our audit because it is affected by the completeness of data captured during meter readings, which involves processing large volumes of data from multiple locations and different billing cut-off dates for different customer groups classified into residential, semi-business, commercial or industrial; propriety of the application of the relevant rates to the billable consumption of different customer groups; and reliability of the systems involved in processing bills and recording revenues.
+In addition, because of the lingering effects of COVID-19 pandemic, there remains a varying levels of uncertainty which affects the future economic outlook and market forecast.
+Lastly, water and sewerage service revenue recognition is significant to our audit because it is affected by the completeness of data captured during meter readings, which involves processing large volumes of data from multiple locations and different billing cut-off dates for different customer groups classified into either residential, semi-business, commercial or industrial; propriety of the application of the relevant rates to the billable consumption of different customer groups; and reliability of the systems involved in processing bills and recording revenues.

 Moreover, the Group assesses the impairment of its investments in associates and joint ventures whenever events or changes in circumstances indicate that the carrying amounts of the investments may not be recoverable.
-As of December 31, 2021, the fair values of the Group's investments in MBTC and MPIC have declined compared to their carrying values, which is an impairment indicator.
+As of December 31, 2022, the fair values of the Group's investments in MBTC and MPIC based on the current maket capitalization have declined compared to their carrying values of the investments, which is an impairment indicator.
 The assessment of the recoverable amount of the investments in MBTC and MPIC requires significant judgment and involves estimation and assumptions about the revenue growth rate, terminal growth rate, discount rate, as well as the market price, the applicable discount and net asset values of component businesses.
-In addition, because of the COVID-19 pandemic, there is a heightened level of uncertainty on the future economic outlook and market forecast.
+In addition, because of the lingering effects of the COVID-19 pandemic, there remains a varying levels of uncertainty which affects the future economic outlook and market forecast.